YicongHong/Recurrent-VLN-BERT/README.md

 bash run/test_agent.bash
 ```

-You can simply switch between the OSCAR-based and the PREVALENT-based VLN models by changing the arguments `vlnmodel` (oscar or prevalent) and `load` (trained model paths).
+You can simply switch between the OSCAR-based and the PREVALENT-based VLN models by changing the arguments `vlnbert` (oscar or prevalent) and `load` (trained model paths).

 ### Training